 The Red Earth Hotel is where outback hospitality meets art deco, for those looking to slumber in style.
 Whether it’s a family holiday, business trip, or just passing by that brings you to town, Red Earth’s spacious, spotless rooms are a short stroll away from the town’s retail precincts and local attractions.

 The Rodeo Bar and Grill does dinner with an outback difference.
 It’s family friendly dining amidst rustic rodeo-inspired interiors that makes you feel as if you’ve just stepped into a John Wayne film.
 They take their steaks seriously, so you can’t go past the Grain Fed Black Angus Rib Fillet.
-If steak ain’t your thang, try the creamy garlic chicken or pan-fried barramundi for a hearty meal that promises to end your day in The Isa on a high note.
+If steak ain’t your thang, try pan fried gnocchi or wild caught barramundi for a hearty meal that promises to end your day in The Isa on a high note.

 We know there’s plenty underneath Isa that’s pretty interesting, but don’t forget about what lays above ground too.
 The City Lookout on Hilary Street is a sunset watcher’s dream and a stargazer’s paradise – the stars do shine brighter in the Outback, after all.

 Bambino Espresso is so good that one wasn’t enough for Mount Isa.
 You can now see double of this coffee cave with locations on both Miles Street and in Kmart Plaza.
-They keep it simple but scrumptious at Bambino, with Eggs Benny or the Brekky Pita to fuel your day ahead.
-For sweet tooths, the nutella pancakes and breakfast waffles are the cherry on top of this cafe-cake.
+They keep it simple but scrumptious at Bambino, with Eggs Benny or the Brekky Burger to fuel your day ahead.

 Step back in time at the Mount Isa Underground Hospital.
 This wartime civilian hospital, which was built in 1942 by off-duty miners, has been restored so that modern-day adventurers can explore the three parallel tunnels that once made up the medical facility.
 It’s not quite Grey’s Anatomy, but the original medical equipment on show in the adjoining Beth Anderson Museum is a timely reminder of the wonders of modern medicine.